rbisschops/homeassistant/README.md

 ## Home Assistant setup

 ### Home Assistant configuration
 After looking at a ton of configurations and playing around with them I decided to go for packages.
-All my configurations are now in packages grouped as logical collections of components, entities automations etc. ,mostly room based
+All my configurations are now in packages grouped as logical collections of components, entities automations etc. ,mostly room based.

-For example package_notification contains the applied notification components (prowl and pushsafer currently), the associated entities for example the input_boolean that controls if notifications are enabled) and scripts.
-Scripts are used by many other packages that require  notifications.
+For example package_notification contains the applied notification components (Prowl, Telegram and Pushsafer currently), the associated entities, automations and scripts.
+Most scripts can be  used by other packages that require  notifications to be sent.

 ### Lovelace UI
-I decided to fully go for Lovelace as the UI.
-As this is stable since the 0.87 release I moved everything over to Lovelace.
-[Isabella Gross Alström](https://github.com/isabellaalstrom) has a wonderfull UI that is one of the sources of inspiration for me.
+I moved to Lovelace as the UI already some time ago.
+[Isabella Gross Alström](https://github.com/isabellaalstrom) has a wonderful UI that is one of the sources of inspiration for me.
 I use a growing number of custom cards and helpers in my Lovelace.
 I will do some write up on these later but here are the ones I use now.
 * [compact-custom-header](https://github.com/maykar/compact-custom-header), card by Ryan Meek (maykar) for customizing the header of your UI.
 * [decluttering-card](https://github.com/custom-cards/decluttering-card), card by Jérôme W (RomRider).
-This card signifcantly reduces the number of lines in your lovelace configuration.
+This card significantly reduces the number of lines in your Lovelace configuration.
 Helps structure your code.
 * [mini-graph-card](https://github.com/kalkih/mini-graph-card), nice graphs of your data can be created with this card.
 Good work delivered by Karl Kihlström (kalkih).
 * [button-card](https://github.com/custom-cards/button-card), customize your buttons with this card.
 Started by Alexandre Garcia this card now has many active contributors.
 * [card-mod](https://github.com/thomasloven/lovelace-card-mod), Adds CSS styles to (almost) any lovelace card.
 Powerful custom card by Thomas Lovén (thomasloven)

 When things are progressing I will upload some screenshots of my UI.